oswaldobapvicjr/jsonmerge/README.md

-## Use the JSON provider of your choice
+## Use your favorite JSON Provider

 The algorithm implemented by **JSON Merge** is provider-agnostic.
-The actual read/write operations on the source and target JSON objects are delegated to a specialized `JsonProvider` implementation, which must be specified during `JsonMerger` creation.
+The actual read/write operations on the JSON objects are delegated to a specialized `JsonProvider` which must be specified during `JsonMerger` creation.
 This design was chosen to eliminate the need for intermediary JSON object type conversions for the different providers.

-The project supports the most popular JSON providers available in the community today:
+The Project supports the most popular JSON providers available in the community today.

 ![Supported JSON providers](resources/jsonmerge%20-%20Json%20Providers%20diagram%20-%201.0-A.svg)